tc39/proposal-temporal/docs/README.md

 ### **Temporal.TimeZone**

 A `Temporal.TimeZone` represents an IANA time zone, a specific UTC offset, or UTC itself.
-Because of this `Temporal.TimeZone` can be used to convert between `Temporal.Absolute` and `Temporal.DateTime` as well as finding out the offset at a specific `Temporal.Absolute`.
+Because of this `Temporal.TimeZone` can be used to convert between `Temporal.Instant` and `Temporal.DateTime` as well as finding out the offset at a specific `Temporal.Instant`.

 See [Temporal.TimeZone Documentation](./timezone.md) for detailed documentation.
 A conceptual explanation of handling [time zones, DST, and ambiguity in Temporal](./ambiguity.md) is also available.